Home Desserts Cookies Lemon Drop Cookies

 Ingredients

-Powdered sugar.
+• Powdered sugar.
 Most cookie recipes call for brown sugar because of its deeper flavor.
-But in this case, you’ll use powdered sugar to allow the lemon flavor to shine.
+In this case, you’ll use powdered sugar so the lemon flavor will shine.

-Lemon juice and zest.
-Lemons give the cookies their distinct flavor, so you’ll want to use fresh lemon here.
+• Lemon juice and zest.
+Lemons give the cookies their distinct flavor, so you’ll want to use fresh ones.
 As with many things, fresh is always best.
 Don’t settle for the bottled kind.

 Tips for Making the Best Drop Cookies

 • Use a microplane to zest your lemons.
-Also, to be clear, lemon zest is not the same as lemon peel.
+Also, zest gently.
+Don’t go so deep that you hit the white pith underneath.

-• Unsalted butter all the way, otherwise, the cookies will be too salty.
+• Use unsalted butter.
+Otherwise, the cookies will be too salty.

-• If your cookie dough balls are too wet, chill them in the fridge for 30 minutes.
+• Chill the dough if it’s too wet.
+If your cookie dough balls are too wet, chill them in the fridge for 30 minutes.
 This will prevent them from spreading too thinly as they bake.

 • Let the cookies cool completely before icing them.
 Otherwise, your icing won’t set properly.

-• Store your cookies in an airtight container at room temperature.
-They will keep well for up to 3 days.
-If you want them to last longer, refrigerate for up to 4 to 5 days.
+• Store leftovers properly.
+Store them in an airtight container at room temperature.
+They’ll keep for up to 3 days.
+If you want them to last longer, refrigerate for 4 to 5 days.

 What Can You Add to the Cookies?

-Lemon drop cookies are pretty amazing as it is, but you can definitely add more to suit your preferences.
+Lemon drop cookies are pretty amazing as is, but you can definitely add more to suit your preferences.
+Here are a few ideas on things to add:

-To give your cookies an even more tart, fruity flavor, mix in some berries.
-Blueberries, blackberries, and even raisins work.
-Just be sure that you use frozen berries.
+• Berries.
+Berries will give your cookies an even tarter, fruitier flavor.
+Blueberries, blackberries, and raspberries work.
+Just be sure you use frozen berries.

 Can I Freeze Lemon Drop Cookies?

 Absolutely!
-They freeze beautifully, in fact.
+Lemon drop cookies freeze beautifully, in fact.
 Here’s how:

 Squeeze out as much excess air as you can, then seal.
 Label the bag and freeze.
 Frozen cookie dough will last for up to 2 months.